tiger-pillow/ada_final/index.md

 ### This might have something to do with the intensity of the event.
 What separates these events from for example wars are that an assasination happens in one day, while a war can be long, protracted and slow.
 There might something with the intensity of the event, that everything happens at the same time, that makes it irresitable for movie producers to not write something about it. <!-- How do I tab this paragraph to align with list?-->

 *   ### **Space events don't live up to the hype**.
 The event dataset contains three space-related events, The Apollo 11 and 13 missions and the launch of Sputnik 2.
 The pattern we see among these events are that there is a clear upward trend over time but they all have a negative &beta;<sub>2</sub>-coefficient.
 The fraction of similar movies decreases immidiately after the event.
+In a long-term perspective however, space-related movies appears to increase in popularity.

 <img src= './reg_apollo11.png' width="32%" height="32%"/>
 <img src= './reg_apollo13.png' width="32%" height="32%"/>